 Mangee's data set enables us to assess the empirical relevance of the REH and NREH present-value models' qualitative predictions at a point in time.
 In this section, we examine qualitative predictions concerning the impact of news about fundamental factors or psychological considerations on daily stock-price movements.
 Mangee's data set enables us to do so regardless of the particular specification of a model in either class.
-Thus, like Shiller (1981), who tested the quantitative predictions of an entire class of REH models, we examine qualitative predictions of the entire classes of both REH and NREH models.
+Thus, like Shiller (1981), who tested the quantitative predictions of an wraps in our sample averaged $1{,}122$ words, whereas a sample of recent Associated Press reports averaged 120 words.

-Both REH and NREH impose consistency in the model, thereby implying that market participants' forecasting strategies depend on fundamental factors.
-In Section 2, we pointed out that the Knightian uncertainty term, ku_t , in the NREH present-value model in equation 1 does data set based on Bloomberg News market wraps.
-Other textual sources that have been used in the literature include Dow Jones newswire feeds (Tetlock et al., 2008; Li, 2010; Cornell, 2013; and Boudoukh, 2013), Wall Street Journal columns (Tetlock, 2007, and Sullivan, 2013), Yahoo!
+19As far as we know, Mangee (2011) is the first study to construct a numerical data set based on Bloomberg News market wraps.
+Other textual sources that have been used in the literature include Dow Jones newswire feeds (Tetlock et al., 2008; Li, 2010; Cornell, 2013; and Boudoukh et al., 2013), Wall Street Journal columns (Tetlock, 2007, and Sullivan, 2013), Yahoo!
 Finance message boards (Antweiler and Frank, 2005 and Das and Chen, 2007), and corporate earnings releases (Davis et al., 2006; Engelberg, 2008 and Demers and Vega, 2010).

-19 Bloomberg L.P. is one of the largest financial news firms as measured by market share of financial professionals.
+20Bloomberg L.P. is one of the largest financial news firms as measured by market share of financial professionals.
 Its subsidiary, Bloomberg News, is a major newswire service for more than 315,000 clients in 174 countries, including 450 newspaper and magazine outlets.